ImperialCollegeLondon/fair-data-repository/docs/index.md

 summarised below but most operations use `invenio-cli` which wraps the other tools as required and is covered in more detail below.

-- `pipenv` is used to manage Python dependencies and the virtual environment used for development.
+- `uv` is used to manage Python dependencies and the virtual environment used for development.
 - `node` and `npm` are used to manage JavaScript dependencies and the build process for the frontend.